1. Introduction

 2. Our business

-The Society consists of Saffron Building Society and one active subsidiary company: Crocus Homes Limited.
-The Society has eight branches and employs around 200 staff across its branch network and head office sites.
+The Society consists of Saffron Building Society and one subsidiary company: Crocus Homes Limited.
+The Society has eight branches and employs in excess of 170 staff across its branch network and head office sites.

-Serving the communities has been rooted at the core of the Society for over 170 years.
-Whilst the community has grown to include Members across the country, the sense of responsibility and connection is unchanged.
-The Society is here to serve protect our community and help to ensure that it thrives.
+Serving our communities has been rooted at the core of the Society for over 170 years.
+Whilst our community has grown to include Members across the country, our sense of responsibility and connection is unchanged.
+We are here to serve and protect our community and help to ensure that it thrives.

-The Society’s vision is to help our Members to achieve financial happiness and aims to achieve this by providing easy to understand, competitive savings and lending products to the retail market supported by first rate service.
-In addition to serving its Members, it is also proactive in its wider communities, who are supported through the Society’s wider programme of Environmental, Social and Governance activities under its programme “For Years to Come”.
+Our vision is to help our Members to achieve financial happiness and we aim to achieve this by providing easy to understand, competitive savings and lending products to the retail market supported by first rate service.
+In addition to serving our Members we are also proactive in our wider communities, who we support through our wider programme of Environmental, Social and Governance activities under our programme “For Years to Come”.

 3. Responsibilities